LuisPFlores/MIP-PermissionsManagement/Cloud Identity Assessment Delivery Guide.md

 ## Cloud Identity Assessment
 Permissions Management provides a summary of key statistics and data about your authorization system regularly.
 This information is available for Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).

-### View metrics related to avoidable risk

-The data provided by Permissions Management includes metrics related to avoidable risk.
-These metrics allow the Permissions Management administrator to identify areas where they can reduce risks related to the principle of least permissions.

-You can view the following information in Entra:

-- The **Permission Creep Index (PCI)** heat map on the Permissions Management **Dashboard** identifies:
-    - The number of users who have been granted high-risk permissions but aren't using them.
-    - The number of users who contribute to the permission creep index (PCI) and where they are on the scale.

-- The [**Analytics** dashboard](usage-analytics-home.md) provides a snapshot of permission metrics within the last 90 days.

 ### Components of the Permissions Management Dashboard

 The Permissions Management **Dashboard** displays the following information: